erik-iglikov/aion-init-default/README.md

-# aion-init-default
+# truffle-init-default

-Aion compatible default project: example contracts, migrations and tests
+Default project for Truffle: example contracts, migrations and tests

+## Usage

+See the [Truffle documentation](http://truffleframework.com/docs/) for more info.